eriknygren/personal-site/content/portfolio/worldwidefm.md

 </div>

 A really fun project I was very excited to be involved with.
+In their own words
+<a href="https://worldwidefm.net" target="_blank">WorldwideFM</a> is:
-In their own words WorldwideFM is: 'An award winning radio station with a global audience’.
+'An award winning radio station with a global audience’.
 It's internet radio, and it's really good, you should check it out.

 I was involved in this project in a development lead/architectural role, choosing